-8.1 Firms should ensure that their existing MA portfolios satisfy the MA eligibility conditions on an ongoing basis.
+- 8.1 Firms should ensure that their existing MA portfolios satisfy the MA eligibility conditions on an ongoing basis.
 The PRA expects a robust process to assess this to form part of a firm's risk governance.
-As part of its supervision of firms, the PRA may periodically review a firm's ongoing compliance with MA eligibility conditions, including:

-- documentation relating to the MA portfolio's compliance with relevant requirements; and - management information with regards to the ongoing monitoring of the MA portfolios.
+As part of its supervision of firms, the PRA may periodically review a firm's ongoing compliance with MA eligibility conditions, including: - documentation relating to the MA portfolio's compliance with relevant requirements; and - management information with regards to the ongoing monitoring of the MA portfolios.

-8.1A Firms with permission to apply the MA are expected to complete the Matching Adjustment Asset and Liability Information Return (MALIR) on an annual basis.
-With effect from 31 December 2024, this will be a requirement in the PRA Rulebook.
-The PRA recognises that in some circumstances the requirement to complete a MALIR on an annual basis (as provided under rule 2.5B of the Reporting Part of the PRA Rulebook) could be unduly burdensome, having regard to the size of the firm or the nature of its MA portfolio(s) and certain sections of the MALIR may not be applicable to all portfolios.
+8.1A Firms with permission to apply the MA are required (under Rule 2.5B(11) of the Reporting Part of the PRA Rulebook) to complete the Matching Adjustment Asset and Liability Information Return (MALIR) on an annual basis.
+The PRA recognises that in some circumstances the requirement to complete a MALIR on an annual basis could be unduly burdensome, having regard to the size of the firm or the nature of its MA portfolio(s) and certain sections of the MALIR may not be applicable to all portfolios.
 If a firm considers this to be the case, it should approach its usual supervisory contact to discuss, on a portfolio basis, potentially applying under section 138A of the Financial Services and Markets Act 2000 for either a waiver of the MALIR reporting requirement as a whole, or a modification in respect of any aspects of the requirement that would be unduly burdensome or would not achieve the purpose for which the rules were made.
 Applications would be assessed by the PRA on a case-by-case basis, in accordance with its usual practice.
 The PRA expects that the materiality of the portfolio would be an important factor in considering such an application, although other considerations would also be taken into account, including the size of the firm and the nature of the asset holdings in the portfolio in question.